afaruque30/FrogHats_FP/README.md

 HutMan Quest: Dufus requires his book, given to you by Guard.
 He gives a ??? piece required to complete the ??? given by shop
               to survive the boss fight.

+Sheep Quest: Find a sheep, Farmer Appleseed's, and return it for 50 extra maxhealth.

 ### EXTRA
 Apple Unleashed features 5 packages, classes (players...upgrades...enemies), constants (maps, colors), input (just one class),